zeroguard/zeroguard-api-docs/docs/concepts/references.rst

 API, there is a need to avoid data duplication and deep nesting in a response object structure.
 API utilizes object references to achieve that.

+It is said that JSON object references another object if and only if it contains :code:`_ref` field.

 The easiest way to understand how references work is to explain how they are
 generated: